AstaJoks/we-love-dogs-PP4/README.md

 # Introduction

 WeLoveDogs is a blog website build using Django, Javascript, CSS, and HTML.
 It's designed for a community of dog lovers that would like to get regular tips and tricks about dogs care and share their dog’s delightful moments.
-Whether you want yo show off original photo and a story of YOUR dog, get regular tips and tricks about dogs care, or connect with other dog owners, WeLoveDogs is the place to do it.

-This blog is a project for the Code Institute Diploma in Software Development with eCommerce.
-On WeLoveDogs, users can sign up, and create, edit or delete their own post and comment on the other user's posts.
+This blog is a Project Portfolio 4 for the Code Institute Diploma in Software Development with eCommerce.
-They can also set up and manage their personal profiles.
-Join WeLoveDogs and connect with a community build around the love for all breed of dogs.

 ![Responsive Mockup](https://res.cloudinary.com/dcydt01ed/image/upload/v1693179690/mock_up2_espnb1.png)